 In addition to the cost of a mobile home, owners must either purchase a residential site or rent a mobile home space.
-And although they present a more affordable alternative, mobile home rents have risen steadily in Orange County and throughout southern California since 2009.2
+And although they present a more affordable alternative, mobile home rents have risen steadily in

-&lt;sup>1 There are 8 transitional housing units and 1 affordable unit that received CDBG funding from the City, and are required to be affordable to very low or low-income households for 25 years from the date the covenants were first agreed upon.
+1 There are 8 transitional housing units and 1 affordable unit that received CDBG funding from the City, and are required to be affordable to very low or low-income households for 25 years from the date the covenants were first agreed upon.
 Under the covenant for the affordable unit, the occupant(s) in that unit may remain in the unit as long as he or she continues to qualify as an affordable household.
 The affordable unit may continue to be rented by the same tenant(s) as long as the tenant(s) continue to qualify as a very low or low-income household.

-&lt;sup>2 The Madrid condos are owned by the Lake Forest Housing Authority and were purchased with Redevelopment Agency Housing Set-Aside Funds
+2 The Madrid condos are owned by the Lake Forest Housing Authority and were purchased with Redevelopment Agency Housing Set-Aside Funds

-&lt;sup>3.
-Per Shea/Baker Ranch Development Agreement/Affordable Housing Implementation Plan
+3. Per Shea/Baker Ranch Development Agreement/Affordable Housing Implementation Plan

-&lt;sup>4 The Saguaro Apartments were purchased from the Lake Forest Housing Authority by Families Forward.
+4 The Saguaro Apartments were purchased from the Lake Forest Housing Authority by Families Forward.